ryanstraits/ryanstraits.github.io/part-5-forever-summer.md

 ---

-> Your children are not your children.
-> They are the sons and daughters of Life's longing for itself.
-> They come through you but not from you,
-> And though they are with you yet they belong not to you.

-> You may give them your love but not your thoughts,
-> For they have their own thoughts.
-> You may house their bodies but not their souls,
-> For their souls dwell in the house of tomorrow,
-> which you cannot visit, not even in your dreams.
-> You may strive to be like them,
-> but seek not to make them like you.
-> For life goes not backward nor tarries with yesterday.

-> You are the bows from which your children
-> as living arrows are sent forth.
-> The archer sees the mark upon the path of the infinite,
-> and He bends you with His might
-> that His arrows may go swift and far.
-> Let your bending in the archer's hand be for gladness;
-> For even as He loves the arrow that flies,
-> so He loves also the bow that is stable.
->
-> * "On Children" by Kahlil Gibran

----

 Again, I can't sugarcoat how tough parenthood is.
 The age old question of "Is it harder to go from one to two kids, or from two to three?" is a valid one.
 Having only fulfilled half of that question, I can't speak from a position of experience.
 However, from a purely mathematical perspective going from one to two kids is a 100% increase in children versus only a 50% jump going from two to three.
 So, it could be argued, having two kids is actually twice as hard as having three.
 Case closed?
 I'm sure parents of three or more kids would beg to differ.

 I can't imagine having three kids at this point, but thinking about it does give me profound new respect for my own parents and how they raised my two sisters and I. In general, having kids of my own has given me a better sense of reverence for my parents and the decisions they made in parenting me.
 I have a better understanding of the weight they felt because I now feel a similar weight.